rarible/protocol-contracts/exchange-v2/readme.md

 Fill of the order is saved inside smart contract and it relates to the take order part.
 Fill is stored inside mapping, where key is calculated using these fields: maker, make asset type, take asset type, salt.
 It means, fill of the orders which differ only in exchange rate, are stored in the same mapping slot.

 Also, orders which are fully filled, can be extended: users can sign new orders using the same salt (they can increase make.value and take.value for example).

+Order rate priority: if rates for the exchange differ, but orders can be filled (for example, left order is 10X -> 100Y, but right is 100Y -> 5X), then left order dictates exchange rate.

 #### Order validation